The dark clouds over India’s cheetah project

 Kuno National Park covers roughly 750 sq km and is intended to house 21 cheetahs – that is, it is to hold three cheetahs for every 100 sq km.
 In a letter published in a journal Conservation Science and Practice in April, three biologists from Cheetah Research Project, an organisation that supports cheetah conservation in Namibia, cited research to show that such high cheetah densities have not been recorded in free-ranging African cheetah populations.
 Instead, they “typically occur” at less than one individual per 100 sq km, the scientists noted.

 “In fully unfenced areas in Africa, reported cheetah densities have not exceeded one individual per 100 sq km,” said Arjun M Gopalaswamy, founder and chief scientist at Carnassials Global, a company based in Bengaluru that provides science advisory services to governments, universities, and other organisations and institutions.
-Gopalaswamy has also been a part of cheetah research in Kenya’s Maasai Mara, which is known to be a prey-rich habitat – even there, he said, cheetah density did not exceed 1.1 per sq km.
+Gopalaswamy has also been a part of cheetah research in Kenya’s Maasai Mara, which is known to be a prey-rich habitat – even there, he said, cheetah density did not exceed 1.1 per 100 square kilometres.

 Gopalaswamy, Chellam and six other scientists co-authored a 2022 paper, where they suggested that the cheetah reintroduction action plan had “substantially overestimated cheetah carrying capacity” in Kuno.